 Sample the super herbs

 Don’t underestimate herbs.
-There are some amazing ones which increase energy, endurance and stamina, as well as adaptation to stress.
+There are some amazing ones that increase energy, endurance and stamina, as well as adaptation to stress.

 Ginseng is one of the most widely used by athletes to boost physical endurance and stamina.
 Panax ginseng, also known as Asian, Chinese or Korean ginseng, has been used in Chinese medicine for thousands of years.